Finfish and Fishing Information for Buzzards Bay

 Mass Division of Marine Fisheries Recreational Fishing Page

 Size and Catch LimitsA $10 Massachusetts saltwater recreation license is now required for saltwater fishing in Massachusetts, and many species have catch limits on size or number.
 Below are limits of some popular species in Buzzards Bay.
 This information is from the Massachusetts Division of Marine Fisheries (click to see if there is an update).
-DMF also has a very useful recreational fishing regulation poster.
+DMF also has a very useful recreational fishing regulation chart.

 |Recreational Finfish Regulations as of September 27, 2012|